apache/tvm/docs/dev/relay_pass_infra.rst

     specific language governing permissions and limitations
     under the License.

-Relay Pass Infra: the Pass Manager
+Relay Pass Infra
 ==================================

-Relay features a series of optimization passes which improve performance metrics of models such as mean inference, memory footprint, power consumption, or for specific devices.
+Relay features a series of optimization passes which improve performance metrics of models such as mean inference, memory footprint, or power consumption for specific devices.
 There are a suite of standard optimizations as well as machine learning specific optimizations including constant folding, dead code elimination, operator layout alteration, and operator fusion, etc. Each of these